Alnour/Audio-Visualizer-/README.md

 ## Code Design Concepts

-MVP Design Pattern is adopted in this code each user scenario has its own package which contains a contractor that links the view with presenter then there is a presenter class that implements the presenter interface and a the activity implements the view models are separated in their own package.
+MVP Design Pattern is adopted in this project each user scenario has its own package which contains a contractor that links the view with presenter.
+Then there is a presenter class that implements the presenter interface.
+Views are implemented by activites and models are separated in their own package.
+Two users stories has been added here : the main story and the settigs story.

+## Next Feature

+Reading streams for audio files and not recording only